-The connections you make through relationships, places, and activities in your community can build a safety net for your physical and mental health.
-Healthy relationships with family, friends, partners and co-workers, and having a pet, are known to lower levels of anxiety and depression, and raise self-esteem.
+The connections you make through relationships, places, and social activities can build a safety net for your physical and mental health.
+Healthy connections with family, friends, partners and co-workers, and having a pet, are known to lower levels of anxiety and depression, and raise self-esteem.

-Whether it's spending time with a friend, chatting to someone in your community, joining a sports team, a choir or group of like-minded people, going to a place of worship, or offering to help someone else — staying connected can help to keep you well.
+Whether it's spending time with a friend, chatting to someone, joining a sports team, a choir or a group of like-minded people, going to a place of worship, or offering to help someone else, staying connected can help to keep you well.

 A closer look

 Connecting socially through creative activities can improve mental health

 Connecting with the natural environment can restore mental health

 As people get older, the risk factors for experiencing loneliness increase